SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 As announced earlier, most recently with [release 10.17](/release-10-17-0/announcements-10-17-0), shared classes, components and services from the device-grid package are deprecated and have now been removed.
 New ones are created in the core data-grid component.

 This change only affects you, if you or your development team use the Web SDK to extend Cumulocity IoT UI applications or to build your own web applications.
+If you use the device-grid functionalities, check the deprecation documentation and alter your code accordingly.
+Refer to the deprecations in the [WebSDK resources documentation for the device-grid service](http://resources.cumulocity.com/documentation/websdk/ngx-components/injectables/DeviceGridService.html).
+Other deprecations for reference are also marked in this documentation.

 ### Streaming Analytics